 1.

-Vietnam has recorded several cases of foodborne zoonotic diseases (FBZ), especially pig related illness.
+Vietnam has recorded several cases of foodborne zoonotic diseases (FBZ), especially pig-related illness.
 In Vietnam, pigs are of paramount importance due to their benefaction to human sustenance, their commission in agronomic production structures, and their economic engagement.
-However, the studies on these diseases in this country remain limited.
-Recently, FBZs are human infections transmitted through ingested food and caused by pathogens whose natural reservoir is a vertebrate animal species (Hubalek 2003).
-In Vietnam, suspect outbreaks of foodborne disease are reported to the Vietnam Food Administration (VFA) (http://vfa.gov.vn).
+However, studies on these diseases in this country remain limited.
+Recently, FBZs are human infections transmitted through ingested food and caused by pathogens which natural reservoir is a vertebrate animal species (Hubalek 2003).
+In Vietnam, suspected outbreaks of foodborne disease are reported to the Vietnam Food Administration (VFA) (http://vfa.gov.vn).
 In 2011, 148 outbreaks were reported, with 38,915 cases, 3,663 hospitalizations and 27 deaths.
 In most cases, FBZ aetiologies remain undetermined, and the relative disease burden compared to other infectious diseases cannot be readily quantified.

-There is a list of most important bacterial pathogens that cause human FBZ in Vietnam
+There is a list of the most important bacterial pathogens that caused human FBZ in Vietnam

 E. coli

-E. coli is commensal bacteria in the gut of human and warm-blooded animal.
+E. coli is a commensal bacteria in the gut of human and warm-blooded animal.
 However, some of them are common pathogens that cause not only intestinal infection but also extra-intestinal infectious disease in human.
-A number studies has been conducted in Extended-spectrum beta-lactamase-producing E. coli isolated from food, patients and livestock.
+Numerous studies has been conducted in Extended-spectrum beta-lactamase-producing E. coli isolated from food, patients and livestock.

 Staphylococcus aureus

-Staphylococcal food poisoning is a gastrointestinal illness caused by eating foods contaminated with toxins produced by the bacterium Staphylococcus aureus bacteria.
+Staphylococcal food poisoning is a gastrointestinal illness caused by eating food contaminated with toxins produced by the bacterium Staphylococcus aureus bacteria.

-A recent study on Staphylococcus aureus isolates from blood showed 19% were methicillin resistant (n = 80) [30].
+A recent study on Staphylococcus aureus isolated from blood showed 19% were methicillin resistant (n = 80) [30].
 National surveillance of community and hospital acquired infections (HAIs) show methicillin resistance rates up to 40% [17].

-Methicillin-resistant Staphylococcus aureus (MRSA) has been proposed to be common in health facilities in Asia, but recent data on MRSA prevalence in Southeast Asia is limited (84).
+Methicillin-resistant Staphylococcus aureus (MRSA) has been proposed to be common among health facilities in Asia, but recent data on MRSA prevalence in Southeast Asia is limited (84).
 In the community, recent studies reported a 7.9% prevalence of MRSA carriage in the rural and urban population in Vietnam (85)

 Non typhoidal salmonella (NTS)